zeinabdastmozd/Mental-Workload-Classification-Neural-Networks/README.md

 ## 📌 Overview

-This repository contains the implementation and experimental results for an **EEG-based mental workload classification** project developed for the **CE889-SP Neural Networks and Deep Learning** module.

-The project investigates whether EEG signals can be used to distinguish between two levels of mental workload:
+This repository contains the implementation and experimental results for an **EEG-based mental workload classification** The project investigates whether EEG signals can be used to distinguish between two levels of mental workload:

 - 🟢 **Low Workload**
 - 🟠 **Medium Workload**